Jabir ibn Abd Allah: Early life

 Jabir ibn ʿAbd Allah al-Ansari was born in Yathrib (now known as Medina) 15 years before the Hijra.
 He belonged to a poor family of Medina.
 He was from the tribe of Khazraj.
+Jabir's father converted to Islam before Muhammad's migration to Yathrab and him in the second pledge of allegiance and became one of the twelve Naqibs whom Muhammad chose to represent their tribes.
+He was present in the Battle of Badr and was killed in the Battle of Uhud.
+His grandfather was Amroob bin Haram bin Ka'b bin Gham and was related to Khazraj.
 His mother was Nasiba bint Uqba ibn Uddi.
+Jabir was from the Bani Salma tribe of Banu Khazraj and his "Salami" lineage was from this.